Why Soothing Babies Grows Their Brains

 In the meantime, what can you do to help her stay calm?
 Your little one is certainly on the sensitive end of the spectrum, since she cries at so many things that by two months old, many babies have adjusted to.
 She is one of those humans who does not like change.
 She may always find it a bit challenging to adapt to change, but this very challenging stage won't last, so why not try to minimize the number of upsets she has to handle in a day?

 You mention that she screams when you put her down for even a minute.
 Many babies need to be held and carried most of the time.
 Your little girl sounds like one of those babies.
-So the simple answer is, she is letting you know that she wants not to be put down, even for a moment.
-Why not wear her in a sling whenever possible?
+So the simple answer is, she is letting you know that she finds it dysregulating to be put down, even for a moment.
+Over the next few months, she will begin to feel safer when she isn't held, and she will also gain more capacity to manage her upset.
+But in the meantime, shy not wear her in a sling whenever possible?
 Often, that creates enough security that babies become more flexible about other changes.
-But in the meantime, why not minimize the times you have to put her down, undress her, or put her in the carseat?
+And for now, why not minimize the times you have to put her down, undress her, or put her in the carseat?

 That isn't always practical, of course.
 Once in a while, you do have to change her clothes.
 But why not do it as little as possible?
 Why not drive with her as little as possible?
 Why not change her diaper – as long as it is only wet – while holding her against you, with the help of another adult if necessary?